OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 ### GPRS SIM800L mobile connection

-To configure the device, the time synchronization should be consired first through the Network time protocol (NTP) and the GPRS SIM 800L
+The time synchronization should be considered first to configure the device.
+The synchronization is done through the Network time protocol (NTP) and the GPRS SIM 800L.

 The following are the synchronization methods with the GPRS SIM 800L module.